apache/james-project/src/adr/0052-pulsar-mailqueue.md

  - out topic :  contains the mails that are ready to be dequeued.
  - scheduled topic: emails that are delayed are first enqueued there.
  - filter topic: Deletions (name, sender, recipients) prior a given sequence are synchronized between nodes using this topic.
+ - filter scheduled topic: Deletions for the scheduled topic, applied while moving items from the scheduled topic to the out topic.

  The consumers on out topic and scheduled topic use the same subscription name and shared consumers.
 On filter topic, each consumer uses a unique subscription name and will therefore receive a copy of every messages in the topic. this ensures a full distribution of the filter state to all nodes in the cluster.